shalabyamr/Web_Maps_with_Auto_ML_Forecasts/README.md

 ### §2.
 Monthly Forecasts
-The staging table _stg_monthly_forecasts_ acquired from the Ontario monthly air quality data(https://dd.weather.gc.ca/air_quality/aqhi/ont/forecast/model/csv/) is ingested into the production table _FACT_MONTHLY_FORECASTS_in _PUBLIC_ schema with the following two conditions:
+The staging table _stg_monthly_forecasts_ acquired from the Ontario monthly air quality data(https://dd.weather.gc.ca/air_quality/aqhi/ont/forecast/model/csv/) is ingested into the production table _fact_monthly_forecasts_ in _PUBLIC_ schema by [data_loader.py](https://github.com/amr-y-shalaby/GGR473_Project/blob/main/Pipeline/data_loader.py) with the following two conditions:

 * Added column "_last_inserted_" converted from UTC to EST to capture the time of insertion into production schema
 * The condition _ROW_NUMBER() OVER(PARTITION BY "cgndb_code", "validity_date" ORDER BY validity_time_utc DESC)=1_ to eliminate the duplicated records within the provided dates.